snowplow/snowplowanalytics.com/_posts/2018-04-02-snowplow-r103-paestum-released-with-ip-lookups-enrichment-upgrade/index.md

 you make use of the MaxMind IP Lookups Enrichment.

 To make use of the new enrichment, you will need to update your `ip_lookups.json` so that it conforms to [the new `2-0-0` schema][ip-lookups-schema].

 An example is provided in [the GitHub repository][ip-lookups-example].

 <h4 id="upgrading-ip-stream">4.1.1 Stream Enrich</h4>

-If you are a streaming pipeline user, a version of Stream Enrich incorporating the upgraded ip lookups enrichment can be found on our Bintray [here][se].
+If you are a streaming pipeline user, a version of Stream Enrich incorporating the upgraded IP Lookups Enrichment can be found on our Bintray [here][se].

 <h4 id="upgrading-ip-batch">4.1.2 Spark Enrich</h4>